smorrell6/Human-Rights-GDC/README.md

 # Why (Not) Talk About Human Rights?
 Politics in the Global Digital Compact
 # Supplemental Materials

 This repository contains supplemental materials for the paper "Why (Not) Talk About Human Rights?
 Politics in the Global Digital Compact".
-The full paper will be available on APSA preprints.
+The full paper is available on APSA preprints at [https://preprints.apsanet.org/engage/apsa/article-details/684af65c1a8f9bdab5d1f171](url) under CC BY 4.0.